Emergencies, Changes, Cancellations, Closures

 It can be VERY FRUSTRATING after driving a long distance to find that a club is ''dark'' (not dancing)...especially with the price of gasoline nowadays!!
 It's better to be safe than sorry, by calling ahead before you travel.
 This is especially true when severe weather (thunderstorms, tornadoes, flooding), or winter weather (snow, ice, etc.) affects an area.
 For Arkansas weather information, click here.

 Besides the club contact, you can also check the I Drive Arkansas website.
 For weather related road conditions, please call either (501) 569-2374 (in the Little Rock Metro Area), or Toll Free at (800) 245-1672.

 Note that clubs that are normally scheduled to dance on various holidays...such as Easter Weekend, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day, New Years Eve, or New Years Day, may be CANCELLED.
 The exception would be for clubs that have a New Years Eve Evening Special Dance, as they have in central Arkansas in years past.

-The Dance Location for the Diamond Squares is being CHANGED to a new venue to be announced.
-As a result, the club is ON HIATUS UNTIL FURTHER NOTICE.
+The Dance Location for the Diamond Squares has being CHANGED to Mount Carmel Clubhouse 4, at 540 Ponce De Leon Drive, in Hot Springs Village, AR, effective Feb.
+6, 2020.
 Please Contact Gordon and Sue White at (501) 922-0803, for more information.